Dino Gaudio: Wake Forest

 Gaudio remained loyal to Prosser, his mentor and predecessor at Wake Forest.
 In the final days of his life, Prosser attended the games of three 5-star recruits in Las Vegas and Orlando.
 These recruits remained committed to Wake Forest and made up an eventual number-three-ranked recruiting class for the 2008–09 season, signed by Gaudio as a memory to Prosser.

 Gaudio tallied three winning seasons at Wake Forest, making the NCAA Tournament in two out of three years.
 In 2008–09, his Deacons raced out to a 16–0 start and rose to the number-one spot in the rankings for only the second time in school history.
-However, they went out with a thud, losing in the first round of the ACC Tournament to Maryland before getting blown out by 13-seed Cleveland State in the second round of the NCAA Tournament.
+However, they went out with a thud, losing in the first round of the ACC Tournament to Maryland before getting blown out by 13-seed Cleveland State in the first round of the NCAA Tournament.
 A year later, they made another early exit in the ACC Tournament.
 While they won their first-round NCAA Tournament game, they were drilled by Kentucky in the second round.
 Gaudio was fired a few weeks later.